PavkataProds/Wordle/README.md

-Note: Code is located in "app/Main.hs"
+Note: The code is located in "app/Main.hs".

-The project is an improvement of the famous game "Wordle", in which the user has to guess a 5-letter word, having only 6 given attempts, but also hints related to the choice of letters - coloring in gray if the letter is not present in the answer, in yellow if it's in the word but not in the right place and green if it's in the right position.
+This project enhances the popular game Wordle, where the user guesses a 5-letter word within six attempts.
+Hints guide the player, with letters colored gray (not in the word), yellow (in the word but incorrect position), and green (correct position).

-The improvements consist in the fact that the project supports two modes - "Game" and "Assistant" and different difficulties of - easy, standard and expert.
+The improvements include two modes:

+1) Game Mode – Features three difficulty levels: Easy, Standard, and Expert.
+2) Assistant Mode – Allows the user to provide a secret word for the app to guess.
-The project was built using the "Cabal" system, which provides easier structuring of packages in libraries and programs written in the "Haskell" language.
-To run the game, the user must download the directories as provided and type the command “cabal run” on the terminal in the project subdirectory.
+The project was built using the Cabal system for structuring Haskell packages.
+To run the game, download the directories and execute the command "cabal run" in the project's subdirectory via the terminal.

-By selecting Game mode and then on one of three difficulties (eg standard) the game starts and the user is required to enter a word length.
+Game Mode:
+After selecting a difficulty level (e.g., Standard), the user specifies the word length.
+The player inputs guesses, and the app provides feedback through wildcards.
+In Hard Mode, one hint will be intentionally misleading.
+In Easy Mode, additional guidance is available (e.g., confirming if the word is valid or avoiding reused letters).
+Errors do not reduce the number of attempts.

+Assistant Mode:
-The player enters a new word each time and the app returns the corresponding wildcards.
+The user chooses a secret word (e.g., "house"), and the app guesses it.

-In hard mode, the game adds one lie to the jokers, and in easy mode, there are additional hints (whether the word is in the dictionary, whether the word has no already used letters, etc.), and in case of a user error, the number of attempts remains the same.

-When selecting "Assistant" mode, the user is the one who comes up with a secret word and the app has to guess it.
-For example, with the player's guessed word "house", the app only suggests words by changing its choice against previously entered data and knows the word accordingly (the user input is required to be n-letter words composed of the Latin letters 'g', 'y' , 'o'):
+The app refines its guesses based on previous feedback, ensuring valid Latin alphabet characters ('g', 'y', 'o') are used.
 Enjoy the game!